-To ensure that homes are affordable to the majority of people living in Ribble Valley These should be sold at a price that does not exceed;
+To ensure that homes are affordable to the majority of people living in Ribble Valley They should be sold at a price that does not exceed;

-- three times the mean of an individual's gross annual earnings - or two and a half times the gross median household earnings of those households identified as being in housing need in the parish.
+- 3.5 times the mean of an individual's gross annual earnings - or 2.9 times the gross median household earnings of those households identified as being in housing need in the parish.

 This is based on the calculation commonly used by mortgage lenders when assessing the household's suitability for a mortgage.
 Information on the income levels can be obtained from the Strategic Housing Section at Ribble Valley Borough Council.
-This housing model is often referred to as Discounted sale.
+Applying a % discount to ensure households in need can secure a mortgage is calculated using the above formula and information from Housing Needs Surveys.
+The properties would be considered as Low Cost Homeownership Units.

-A planning obligation in the form of a Section 106 Agreement would be used to restrict the future price of property and ensure that it is sold to those in housing need.
+A planning obligation in the form of a Section 106 Agreement would be used to maintain the discount on future sales and ensure that it is sold to those in housing need.
 In addition a registered social landlord or similar organisations may retain the freehold interest in such properties.
 These measures are intended to ensure that such homes will remain affordable to eligible people in perpetuity.
 This form of provision is becoming increasingly difficult to deliver effectively especially in areas of high value as the levels of discount render schemes unviable.
+The council accept a discount of 40% from open market value as the maximum % that would be applied.
 The council would require any proposed scheme to clearly demonstrate how local needs would be met and may require the developer to deliver an alternative form of provision in accord with local needs.